 With the right planning and support, A2L refrigerants pave the path to a sustainable and efficient cooling system.
-Given that refrigeration technology and air conditioning account for over 15% of electricity consumption worldwide, demand for energy-efficient solutions such as A2Ls will continue to grow as the world prioritizes environmental conservation.
+Given that refrigeration technology and air conditioning account for approximately 20% of global electricity consumption, demand for energy-efficient solutions such as A2Ls will continue to grow as the world prioritizes environmental conservation.